 5. Save 10 to 15 Percent for Retirement by Saving Regularly

-“Pay yourself first” is one of the key principles of personal finance and is the easiest way to achieving financial independence.
+“Pay yourself first” is one of the key principles of personal finance and is the easiest way to achieve financial independence.
 The idea is simple: when you get your paycheque, move a fixed percentage of your income into a TSFA or RRSP investing or savings account on a weekly, bi-weekly, or monthly basis.

 This method has several key benefits.
 By saving first, you’re prioritizing savings over all other expenditures.
 This is much better than spending first and investing the remaining amount, which is often much smaller.
 You can save consistently and meet your savings target by a specific date or the start of your retirement.